1. The most important tip, as always in parenting, is to manage yourself so that you can stay calm.

 ...be sure to arrive early enough that they get to “run” a bit in the airport hallway after sitting still in the car and before sitting still on the plane.
 If there are two adults, send one to pre-board and grab an overhead bin, while the other one waits to board with your child, to minimize the time he has to sit in his seat.
 Make sure to change diapers and use the bathroom just before boarding.
 If you use overnight diapers (more absorbent), you might get lucky and avoid diaper changes on the flight.
 Special secret for painless flights: Bring small wrapped “presents” – books, treats, chapstick, puzzles, simple crafts – for each child.
 Kids can look forward to getting one as soon as they’ve buckled their seat belts, and several more whenever you need a distraction mid-flight.
 Blue painter's tape always comes in handy, too -- you can make a tic-tac-toe board on the tray table, use it for crafts, tape up blankets to make a cozy fort, and even make a hopscotch board in the airport while you're waiting.
 If your little one is not nursing, be sure to bring bottles, sugar-free lollipops or something else to suck on during take-off and landing to minimize ear pain in those little ear drums.

 When children are off school, the lack of structure can be liberating -- for them and for you.
 But unpredictability can also be stressful for kids, so many children do better if you impose a little routine during the vacation.
 It can be very simple, just a plan for the day so that no one is surprised by all the transitions.
-Don't forget to include outdoor time and physical activity, which all children need to stay regulated.
+Don't forget to include outdoor time, physical activity, and daily roughhousing or other laughter, which all children need to stay regulated.